Directus on Ubuntu 24.04 (PostgreSQL + PM2 + Nginx + SSL)

 - Daemonizes Directus; auto-restarts on crashes and reboots (

-). - Cluster mode to leverage multiple CPU cores with zero-downtime reloads.
+pm2 startup). - Cluster mode to leverage multiple CPU cores with zero-downtime reloads.

 - Centralized logs with rotation; basic metrics via

-or exporters. - Use an ecosystem file to pin environment variables, working dir, instances, and per-env configs.
+pm2 monitor exporters. - Use an ecosystem file to pin environment variables, working dir, instances, and per-env configs.

 Nginx and SSL as the Public Edge